baer/ericbaer.com/content/emo-link.md

 ---
-title: "EmoLink - A backendless emoji-based URL shortener for the Edge"
+title: "EmoLink - A backendless emoji URL shortener for the Edge"
 excerpt: "How I used new(ish) Internationalization standards to make an offline-capable, collision-free URL shortener."
 coverImage: "/assets/blog/emo-link/cover.png"
 date: "2023-04-24T21:48:04.629Z"